QuintenVervynck/Active-Machine-Learning-Lung-Scans/README.md

 enhancing the images.

 ## Setup
-Make sure to you unzip all files in `/dataset` and `/enhanced`, the directory structure should look like this:
+Make sure to you unzip all files in `/dataset` and `/enhanced`, the minimal directory structure should look like this:
 ```
 .
 ├── dataset